 This section outlines the recommended implementation steps and actions that will be required to be completed by MYAC to advance towards an investment ready state.
 Prior to the formal commencement of investor engagement activities, it is necessary to complete the following tasks:

-Finalise all investorrelated materials and update internal databases with up-to-date versions of documentation.
+Finalise all investor-related materials and update internal databases with up-to-date versions of documentation.

 Update the Project website to include the latest information regarding the Project and to establish a separate secure access portal for investor specific documentation (e.g., Investment Memorandum and financial model).